Practical Nursing, Certificate of Completion

 Graduation Requirements

-Students must complete a minimum of 85 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
+Students must complete a minimum of 82 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
 All courses must be completed with a grade of ‘C’ or better.
-Twenty-four (24) credits must be completed at Southwestern before the degree is awarded.
+Twelve (12) credits must be completed at Southwestern before the Certificate of Completion is awarded.

 Student must complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).